Apollo Global Management: 2020–present

 In January 2022, Apollo acquired Athene, a retirement services business.
+The same month, co-founder Josh Harris left the company to focus on other business ventures.

 In May 2022, Apollo acquired the US asset management business of Griffin Capital.

-In July 2022, investment funds managed by Apollo acquired Tenneco for $7.1 billion.
+In July, investment funds managed by Apollo acquired Tenneco for $7.1 billion.

-In 2022, investment funds managed by Apollo acquired Chicago-based and family-owned specialty grocer Tony's Fresh Market and California-based Hispanic grocery chain Cardenas from Kohlberg Kravis Roberts, both for an undisclosed amount.
+In 2022, investment funds managed by Apollo acquired Chicago-based grocer Tony's Fresh Market, California-based grocer Cardenas, and Miller Homes from Bridgepoint Group.
+In 2023, Apollo announced it would acquire American industrial company Arconic.